1. AIMS AND SCOPE

 9. SUBMISSON FEES

 A submission fee of KRW 100,000 (or USD 100) for KSA members per manuscript.
-Payment should be made by credit card.
-Form requesting payment will be available for download at submission.
+Payment should be remitted to Post bank account.
 There is no additional publication fee.